AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 convex envelope of each ReLU separately, so no weaker single-neuron convex relaxation can avoid the barrier.

-The paper calls a network **precisely analyzable** when it computes the target function exactly and the relaxation returns its exact output range on every input box.
-Frontier 1 allowed a network whose prediction and range errors were below a positive tolerance.
-This frontier requires the network to equal
-$\max(x_1,x_2)$ and its bounds to have zero error.

-The obstruction also depends on having multiple inputs.
-For functions of one variable, the same paper constructs suitable Triangle and DeepPoly networks that are precisely analyzable for every convex continuous piecewise-linear function.
-With two inputs, the missing relationship between $c$ and $b$ cannot be recovered from separate ReLU envelopes.
-The next step is therefore to let one relaxation see several values together.
+The precise-expressivity boundary depends on the input dimension.
+For functions of one variable, the same paper constructs suitable Triangle and DeepPoly networks for every convex continuous piecewise-linear target.
+With multiple inputs, even the convex, monotone function $\max(x_1,x_2)$ lies beyond every single-neuron convex relaxation.
+This negative result concerns the whole class of equivalent network representations rather than one unlucky encoding.

-## Joint constraints remove the spurious value
+The natural next question keeps the target function fixed and strengthens the relaxation.
+Can joint constraints make $\max(x_1,x_2)$ precisely expressible?

+### Multi-neuron constraints enlarge the precisely expressible class

 A multi-neuron relaxation derives constraints for a group of values together.
-For the same network, joint reasoning supplies two valid inequalities:
+Its ideal form uses their joint **convex hull**, the smallest convex set containing every exact feasible point.
+For the same network, this joint reasoning supplies two valid inequalities:

 $$
 c\leq 1-b,\qquad c\leq a+b.